 Payslips can be confusing.
 They contain a huge amount of information.
 Eyes immediately look to the bottom of the page to see the amount received that month.
 Yet, often it’s a smaller amount than employees were expecting.
 The final number is often quite a bit less since money is taken out for taxes, insurance and pension plans.
 Understanding all the figures in a payslip template can prove difficult.
 As HR managers, employees may come to you with queries and concerns about these withholdings.

 Therefore, it’s important that you choose a payslip template to follow and make sure you know all of the sections on it like the back of your hand.
-Today we’re going to look at a salary slip sample, offer a payroll template in excel file free download, and review the benefits of payroll software.
+Today we’re going to look at a salary slip sample, provide a payslip template in excel to download for free and review the benefits of payroll software.

 - Understanding the Payslip